It's no secret that the way people buy has fundamentally changed over the years.

 - Platform flexibility

-2) Develop the launch framework.
+2. Develop a launch framework.

 When determining what business problem you want to resolve with your community, consider the following.